 Ease of use

 The easier a CRM is to use, the higher the adoption rate among your team and the more productive they’ll be.
-The ease of use is determined by the UI of the platform, the support available, and the complexity of the software as this will affect users’ learning curve.
+The ease of use is determined by the UI of the platform, the support available, and the complexity of the CRM and email marketing software as this will affect users’ learning curve.

 CRMs can get expensive pretty fast.
 Some tie you to an annual plan, while others charge you for expensive add-ons.
 The price will depend on the number of users and the features your team would need to function efficiently.